-During the Year, SCL did not find any case of violation of laws and regulations in relation to the health and safety of the workplace.
+During the Year, the Group and SCL did not find any case of violation of laws and regulations in relation to the health and safety of the workplace.
 For the past three years including the Year, there were no work-related fatality nor lost days due to work injury occurred.